 The 1976 Cadillac Seville was Detroit’s first serious response to the growing popularity of luxury imports like Mercedes.
-Although it was an immediate hit, earning a handsome profit and inspiring numerous imitators, the Seville marked the beginning of the end of Cadillac’s credibility as “the standard of the world.”
+Although it was an immediate hit, earning a handsome profit and inspiring numerous imitators, the Seville marked the beginning of the end of Cadillac’s credibility as a leading luxury car brand.
 This week, we look at the history of the 1976-1985 Cadillac Seville and the reasons for Cadillac’s subsequent decline.

 THE ASCENSION OF MERCEDES-BENZ